 (51) Dinky Harris Shoe Repairs and Harris Dry Cleaners were situated on the street to our right, on Harris St.

-Walking uphill to the Stoplight, then crossing to the south side of Main St.:
+Walking back uphill to the Stoplight, then crossing Locust to the south side of W. Main St.:

-(52) People’s Bank, the corner building, was pictured as #15.
-We turn right and stroll downhill past the metal door to the disused coal chute.
+(52) People’s Bank, the corner building, was pictured above as #15.
+We turn right and pass the metal door to the disused coal chute [pictured in Chapter 37].

-(53) Small white building, a short distance later, was where Jodie Whitlock fixed horse bridles and repaired leather.
-111 W. Main St., originally the office of Lawyer J. L. Tompkins (earlier chapter) and presently Gallery OneEleven.
+(53) Small white building, a short distance later, the building where Jodie Whitlock fixed horse bridles and repaired leather.
+111 W. Main St., originally the office of Lawyer Tompkins (Chapter 2).